Dance Jodi Dance

 As of COVID-19 pandemic, this show was comes to the end with 3 seasons and hence started with the fresh reboot version as Dance Jodi Dance Reloaded.
 Thus the show follows this title in upcoming seasons from the first.

+The new version of Dance Jodi Dance features an all-women contest lineup for the first time, premiered on Zee Tamil on 13 June 2026, and airs every Saturday and Sunday at 19:00.
+Also, available for streaming on ZEE5.
+Sneha, Simran and Prashanth as Judges.